VijayPranav-svg/Mainflow-Intenship-Repository/README.md

 This was done as per instructions in the provided task PDF.

 Additionally, markdown documentation is Mentiond in the code cells  here since the analysis was still in a trial-and-error phase I have only provided the Total code in once cell at the end of the Document .
 I request you to kindly excuse this, as it was not mentioned in the beginning.

+I have completed Task 1 and started working on Task 2.
+However, I noticed that the dataset download link for Task 2 (Global Superstore / sales_data.csv) is missing in the provided PDF.
+I kindly request you to share the correct dataset link or provide access at the earliest so that I can proceed further with the analysis.
+Thank you for your understanding.